kbladin/KalleWheel/README.md

 A color choosen KalleWheel is defined by the three components Hue (set by the angle from the center of the wheel), Chroma (similar to saturation, determined by the distance from the center of the wheel), and Lightness (set by the slider).

 The HCL color space is directly derived from the CIELab color space which is made to reduce the interference our human perception have with the colors percieved.
 Comparing to the most common color space used by digital artists (HSB: Hue, Saturation, Brightness) a certain lightness will be percieved equally light (almost) independent on the other two light components.
 An example of this is when comparing a yellow color to a blue color.
-Even though the brightness (in HSB color space) is equal, the yellow color will seem brighter due to the way we percieve the colors.
+Even though the brightness (in HSB color space) is equal, the yellow color will seem brighter due to the pixel intensities of a screen as well as the way we percieve the colors.
 In CIELab color space however, a yellow color with a certain lightness will seem roughly as light as a blue color with the same lightness.

 ![](doc_images/random_colors.png "Comparing random colors of same lightness")